townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 In Javascript the `this` keyword is always a reference to the object that called the function.

 An ordinary function rebinds `this`.
-An anonymouse function (arrow function) doesn't.
+An anonymous function (arrow function) doesn't.

 The confusion around using `this` IMO is best avoided by not trying to force JS to work in the Object-oriented programming (OOP) paradigm with classes.